AntonioDehesa/tilop/README.md

 ### Sources:
 * Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

+## Day 171: May 9 2022
+### Today's progress:

+Finally got a new laptop, and a Raspberry Pi 4b as a remote programming server.
+And finally installed Jupyter lab, visual studio code, and other stuff on the Pi.
+Now I wonder, was the laptop a waste?..

+### Sources:
+* None

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla